Here’s Another Reason Your Credit Score Might Automatically Go Up This Year

 By refinancing an existing loan, you’re taking out a totally new loan, which comes with new terms and (ideally) a lower interest rate.
 By consolidating your existing loans, you lump all your debt into one big payment, so you’re only making one payment and dealing with one interest rate per month.

 Make sense but don’t know where to start?
-Even is an online marketplace that offers consumers personalized loan offers.
+Fiona is an online marketplace that offers consumers personalized loan offers.
 Think of it like Zillow — but for personal loans.